JenAlchimowicz/Multi-Agent-Reinforcement-Learning-simulating-collaboration-with-VDN-and-IQL/README.md

 ### Game objective
 The objective of the game is simple: one of the agents needs to eat the food and then they both need to return home.
 The game only ends if the food is eaten and both agents are in the home area.
 Moreover, the agents get bonus points if they are both next to the food when it is eaten.
 Therefore, the expected optimal behaviour is:
-1. Both agents get close to the food (agent that is closer to food waits for the other agent)
+1. Both agents get close to the food (agent that spawns closer to food waits for the other agent)
 2. One of them eats the food
 3. They both return home straight after